 Buy to let mortgages are not regulated by the Financial Conduct Authority.Your home may be repossessed if you do not keep up repayments on your mortgage.

 There are very attractive yields to be had when investing in property via a buy to let mortgage, but investing in a property should not be seen as an easy way to make money.
-This sector of the market is becoming increasingly more complex, but with the right advice, knowledge and attitude it can be very profitable.
+This sector of the market is becoming increasingly more complex, but with the right advice, knowledge and attitude from your buy to let mortgage advisor it can be very profitable.

 Whether you are looking to buy your first rental property or want to expand an existing portfolio, getting the right mortgage products and financial advice can mean the difference between successfully expanding your portfolio and maximising your profit, or experiencing void periods and being unable to offset the management and maintenance costs of the property.

-With the buy to let mortgage sector being the fastest growing part of the UK mortgage market, it’s essential you choose a mortgage advisor who is not tied to any particular bank or building society, but can access all available products in order find exactly the right mortgage product for your own unique circumstances.
+With this sector being the fastest growing part of the UK market, it’s essential you choose a mortgage advisor who is not tied to any particular bank or building society, but can access all available products in order find exactly the right mortgage product for your own unique circumstances.
 At Derngate Wealth, we have access to products that are unavailable to individuals.

 As well as buy to let mortgages, we can help you with protection insurance and advise you on how to successfully and profitably manage your rental property.